 The first born sons ruled among the related clans of Horite Habiru.
 Abraham’s people.
 However, the first born sons of wives ranked above the first born sons of concubines.
 Joktan ranked over Eliezar, and Issac ranked over Ishmael.
 Joktan was a governor in the southern settlements of his maternal grandfather (Dedan, Ramaah and Sheba) and Isaac ruled the northern settlements of his father Abraham (Hebron, Beersheba, Gerar and Engedi).

 Sarah's barren state would have caused her even greater misery after Abraham took his second wife and began to bear him sons.
-Here we find echoes of the Rachel-Leah conflict, and the Hannah-Penninah conflict.
-In these narratives, the scorned or barren wife is vindicated by divine action on their behalf.
-Their long years a waiting were turned from sorrow to joy.
+Here we find echoes of the Rachel-Leah conflict and the Hannah-Penninah conflict.
+In these narratives, the scorned or barren wife is vindicated by divine action on her behalf.
+Her long years of waiting were turned from sorrow to joy.